 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes \square No \boxtimes
+Yes □ No ☒

-Indicate by check mark whether the registrant has filed all documents and reports required to be filed by Section 12, 13 or 15(d) of the Securities Exchange Act of 1934 subsequent to the distribution of securities under a plan confirmed by a court.
-Yes \boxtimes No \square
+Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
+7262(b)) by the registered public accounting firm that Indicate by check mark whether the registrant has filed all documents and reports required to be filed by Section 12, 13 or 15(d) of the Securities Exchange Act of 1934 subsequent to the distribution of securities under a plan confirmed by a court.
+Yes x No \Box

-As of August 1, 2020, the last business day of our most recently completed second fiscal quarter, the aggregate market value of the registrant's Common Shares held by non-affiliates was US\$13,200,483.
+As of July 31, 2021, the last business day of our most recently completed second fiscal quarter, the aggregate market value of the registrant's Common Shares held by non-affiliates was US\$13,200,483.

-As of April 26, 2021, 26,255,769 common shares of the registrant were outstanding.
+As of April 22, 2022, 26,427,929 common shares of the registrant were outstanding.